DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Background and Related Work

-To handle large or continuous state spaces, Deep Q-Networks (DQN) \cite{mnih2015human} approximate the Q-function using a neural network.
-While this leverages the expressive power of neural networks, it also introduces sensitivity to the distribution of training data.
-In particular, the presence of the maximization operator \( \max_{a'} Q(s_{t+1}, a') \) in the update rule can cause upward bias in the target, especially when Q-values are based on noisy or overfitted estimates, leading to overestimation errors.
+For high-dimensional clinical state spaces, Deep Q-Networks (DQN) \cite{mnih2015human} approximate \( Q(s,a) \) using neural networks.
+However, the maximization operator in the Bellman target can induce overestimation bias, particularly when Q-values are noisy or poorly supported by data.

-This issue becomes more profound in offline (or \emph{batch}) reinforcement learning, where the agent is limited to learning from a fixed dataset \( \mathcal{D} \) collected by a behavior policy \cite{levine2020offline}.
-In healthcare RL, offline RL is the standard approach since direct interaction with the environment (i.e., directly acting on real patients) is unsafe and ethically impermissible.
-Without access to environmental interaction (as in online RL), the algorithm must generalize from the static dataset.
-Consequently, state-action pairs that are rare or missing in \( \mathcal{D} \) may result in out-of-distribution (OOD) estimates, exacerbating overestimation error.
-In high-stakes domains like healthcare, such inaccurate Q-values can lead to unsafe or clinically inappropriate treatment recommendations if not properly mitigated.
+This issue is amplified in \emph{offline} (batch) reinforcement learning \cite{levine2020offline}, where policies are learned from a fixed retrospective dataset without further environment interaction.
+In healthcare, offline RL is essential, as online exploration on real patients is infeasible and unethical.
+However, learning from static data introduces distributional shift: state–action pairs not well represented in the dataset may yield unreliable Q-value estimates.
+In high-stakes settings, such errors can translate into unsafe treatment recommendations.